dan-chow/reading-notes/books/Hadoop_The_Definitive_Guide_3rd/Ch12_Hive.md

   1950	22
   ```

-- But the remarkable thing is that Hive transforms this query into a MapReduce job, which it executes on our behalf, then prints the results to the console.
+	But the remarkable thing is that Hive transforms this query into a MapReduce job, which it executes on our behalf, then prints the results to the console.

-### Running Hive
+- Hive is configured using an XML configuration file like Hadoop’s.
+The file is called hive-site.xml and is located in Hive’s conf directory.

-- There is a precedence hierarchy to setting properties.
+There is a precedence hierarchy to setting properties.
 In the following list, lower numbers take precedence over higher numbers:
 	- (1) The Hive SET command
 	- (2) The command-line -hiveconf option
 	- (3) hive-site.xml